-- 7. Design drive-through facilities with clearly marked pedestrian crossings and pathways so that pedestrians can easily walk from the sidewalk and parking lot to the building with minimal conflict with the drive-through lanes.
+- 6. As redevelopment occurs, buildings should be placed at or near the back of the sidewalk and designed to activate streets.
+Surface parking lots should be located to the side or rear of the buildings with no more than 35% of a site's street frontage devoted to surface parking or driveway access.
+Encourage on-street parking to reduce surface parking lots. - 7.
+Design drive-through facilities with clearly marked pedestrian crossing and pathways so that pedestrians can easily walk from the sidewalk and parking lot to the building with minimal conflict with the drive-through lanes.
 Drive-through facilities are appropriate on properties south of Village Shopping Center Dr. South. - 8.
 Structured parking should be lined with active uses along the street or screened from view from the street and sidewalk. - 9.
 Encourage plazas and open spaces.
 Orient open spaces toward building entries and strategically locate courtyards and open spaces near pedestrian walkways to create desirable gathering destinations and increase safety. - 10.
-Buildings should be designed to avoid the appearance of having a long, continuous building wall and to break up visual mass and bulk.
-Consider a combination of design techniques to achieve this including, but not limited to: - a.
+Buildings should be designed to avoid the appearance of having a long, continuous building wall.
+Consider a variety of approaches to achieve this including, but not limited to: - a.
 Façade modulation that provides variation in the building wall. - b.
-Building mass separation between all, or part, of a single building to create the appearance of multiple buildings. - c.
-Use of varying architectural styles, building heights, and/or roof pitches to reduce the apparent size of a building. - d.
-Multi-family residential development with a variety of building mass, scale, and type (e.g. townhomes, carriage houses, apartments, etc.). - 11.
-Both residential and non-residential buildings should be designed to activate the public realm (i.e. sidewalks, streets, parks, plazas, greenways, trails, and open space).
-Street level building activation will promote walking and cycling, thus enhancing the area's safety and security and contributing to better public health.
-The following are but a few of the ways to achieve ground floor activation of the public realm.
-Other methods may be equally or more appropriate based on unique site criteria, as long as they contribute toward this goal. - a.
-Non-residential ground floor uses with clear glass windows and prominent entrances with operable doors allowing access from the sidewalk. - b.
-Non-residential and multi-family building facades with architectural elements that will help distinguish the ground floor from upper stories. - c.
-Building corners that feature prominent entrances and/or distinctive architectural design. - d.
-Multi-family residential development with direct connections to the sidewalk, preferably for ground floor units, where feasible.
-Ground floor residential units may have vertical and/or horizontal separation from the sidewalk for privacy or to address site issues.
+Separation between all or part of the building to create the appearance of multiple buildings. - c.
+Use of varying architectural styles, building heights and/or roof pitches to create the appearance of smaller, attached buildings. - 11.
+The ground floor of buildings should be designed to activate streets and open space through a variety of design techniques that may include, but are not limited to: - a.
+Non-residential ground floor uses should have clear glass windows and prominent entrances with operable doors allowing access from the sidewalk. - b.
+Non-residential and multi-family building facades should have architectural elements that will help distinguish the ground floor from upper stories.
+Building corners at street intersections should be designed to feature prominent entrances and distinctive architectural features. - c.
+Multi-family development should include direct connections to the sidewalk.
+Where feasible, ground floor units should have direct connections to the sidewalk The front door of single-family attached and detached units should also have direct connections to the sidewalk.
+For the privacy of residents, ground floor residential units should include vertical separation and/or increased setbacks from the sidewalk.